sc-voice/sc-voice/docs/en/201-search.md

 * <kbd>mn1/en/sujato</kbd> is the English translation of MN 1 by Bhikkhu Sujato
 * <kbd>mn1/en/bodhi</kbd> is the English translation of MN 1 by Bhikku Bodhi

+To search for a different language, change the Translation language in Voice Settings.

 </details><!--COMMENT: Sutta Search-->

 <details><summary><h3>Search by Phrase</h3></summary>